estevezb/GIS-Tools/README.md

 ├── README.md

 ## Features

+### Custom ArcPy Tools:

+- Collection of functions and utilities to enhance geospatial workflows, including shapefile processing and conversions to geodatabases.

-Building Damage Assessment:
+### Building Damage Assessment Workflow tools for Esri's DeepLearning Models:

 - Tools for assessing and classifying building damage using spatial datasets.

 - Includes preprocessing workflows and advanced toolbox utilities.

-Raster Band Extraction:
+- Raster Band Extraction:

     - Script to extract specific bands from raster datasets and export as new raster layers.

-Custom ArcPy Tools:

-- Collection of functions and utilities to enhance geospatial workflows, including shapefile processing and conversions to geodatabases.

-Detailed Instructions:

-- Instructions Installing and Using Tool in ArcGIS Pro.txt guides users on installation and usage.
+### Online Map Project Template
+- ArcGIS Pro Template Map project file with extent set to Scott County that includes a temporary geodatabase for QC in manage mode to track changes, custom pre-defined layouts for creating printable maps with dynamic text and other pre-loaded tools

 ## Requirements
 Software: